 Our Five Dorset Holiday Parks

 Choose from five Holiday Parks in beautiful locations around Dorset.
-Whether you prefer the coast or the countryside, a buzz of activity or peace & quiet, you will find the right Park for you.
+Whether you prefer the coast or the countryside, a buzz of activity or peace and quiet, you will find the right Park for you.

 As you approach the Park down a hidden country lane, the clifftop peak of Golden Cap looms above you.
 Turn the final bend for Seatown Beach and Golden Cap Holiday Park comes into view, with 2,000 acres of National Trust land and a rugged coastline waiting to be explored.
 Being a Holiday Home Owner at Golden Cap means you have a choice of four separate areas of the Park being reserved exclusively for Holiday Home Owners – West Seatown, Millfield, North Alberlon and South Alberlon.
 All areas offer a different vista and well maintained and landscaped grounds.